-We bring seismic interpretation skills with a strong geological mindset, the aim to identify and characterise the exploration potential within a 2D or 3D dataset.
+We bring seismic interpretation skills with a strong geological mindset, the aim to identify and characterise the exploration potential within a 2D or 3D seismic dataset.

-Placing the interpretation within a solid geological model and in regional context is critical to the evaluation and risking of identified leads and prospects and to allow new plays to be recognised to enable organic portfolio build.
+Placing the interpretation within a solid geological model and in regional context is critical to the evaluation and risking of identified leads and prospects and to allow new plays to be recognised to drive organic portfolio build.

 PSA work underpins charge assessment of both play and prospect risk.
 We have a deep understanding of the rocks, are skilled at integration of data from multiple disciplines, and can deliver clear and concise evaluations, built with great care.